This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Disadvantages:

-In addition, simple models are often noisy at higher levels and offer fewer additional functions (e.g. timer or remote control).
+In addition, simple models are often loud at higher levels and offer fewer additional functions (e.g. timer or remote control).

 Pedestal fan

-A standing fan (also pedestal fan) stands on a base and is adjustable in height .
-Due to its large rotor (often 30–40 cm in diameter), it moves a lot of air and can supply an entire room with fresh wind (Efficiency ) .
-Most pedestal fans are oscillating, pivoting their airflow to distribute cooling evenly.
+A pedestal fan stands on a base and is height-adjustable.
+Its large rotor (often 30–40 cm in diameter) moves a lot of air and can provide an entire room with a refreshing breeze (efficiency).
+Most pedestal fans are oscillating, pivoting their airflow to distribute the cooling effect widely.

 Advantages: